RandomNoun7/95b0aad9cee27075e2d846f17af26af2/wsus_blog.md

 [Source Code Link](https://github.com/puppetlabs/puppetlabs-wsus_client/commit/354c34e19f0f251da6c16c055a137d4fd4a55970)

 While writing the test it became apparent that the `Invoke-ExecuteTask` function still wasn't easily testable.
 The function created a[`Microsoft.Update.Session`](https://github.com/puppetlabs/puppetlabs-wsus_client/blob/bd92f86c82ebcdf6f93e57490a586cfb68557fbd/tasks/update_history.ps1#L69-L71) COM object.
 This object was then used to query the system for update history.
 However this meant the testing could only query the existing system, and that we wouldn't be able to see the behaviour if there no updates available, or 1000 updates.
-What we needed to do was mock the respsonse of the COM object so we could test the function properly.
+What we needed to do was mock the response of the COM object so we could test the function properly.

 Fortunately Pester provides a mocking feature, however the function needed to be modified so we could mock the response.
 So again we wrapped the logic in another function: